 Here are a few missed opportunities I observed:

-Understand What Motivates Your Patients
+➤ Understand What Motivates Your Patients

-Marketing Is More than One Isolated Action
+➤Marketing Success Is More than One Isolated Action

-Effectively selling treatments is about knowing your patients and the best way to know your patients is to talk to them and to listen.
-Have your team make sure any casual comments made by a patient that might suggest treatment opportunities are noted on their file.
-For example, ‘do my teeth look very white compared to your other patients?’ or ‘ I think my top canines look funny’.
-Clearly, these people are already partially motivated and perhaps this offer will tip them to sign up.
+Selling treatments effectively is about knowing your patients.
+And the best way to know your patients is to talk to them and to listen.
+Have your team make sure any casual comments made by a patient that might suggest treatment opportunities are noted in their file.
+For example, ‘do my teeth look very yellow compared to your other patients?’ or ‘ I think my top canines look funny.’
+Clearly, these people are already partially motivated, and perhaps this offer will tip them to sign up.

 A promotional offer can be a great way to sell additional treatments.
-However, with a little bit of extra thought, you can turn this into a compelling and inspiring message that will grow your business.
+However, with a little extra thought, you can turn this into a compelling and inspiring message that will grow your business.